Santa Fe River (New Mexico): Description

 intermittent stream with two perennial reaches.

 The river is 46 mi long.
 It was first dammed in 1881 and flows when water is released by the city of Santa Fe from two continuous reservoirs.
-The site of the 1881 dam, upstream of Santa Fe, is now part of the 190 acre Santa Fe Canyon Preserve, a trailhead for the 20 mi Dale Ball Foothill Trail System.
+The site of the 1881 dam, Two-Mile Dam, upstream of Santa Fe, is now part of the 190 acre Santa Fe Canyon Preserve, a trailhead for the 20 mi Dale Ball Foothill Trail System.

 The Santa Fe River Watershed is 285 sqmi, ranging in elevations between 12408 ft to 5220 ft.

-The environmental group American Rivers designated the Santa Fe River as America's most endangered river of 2007, and Santa Fe Mayor David Coss made reviving the river one of his administration's top priorities.
+The environmental group American Rivers designated the Santa Fe River as America's Most Endangered River of 2007, and Santa Fe Mayor David Coss made reviving the river one of his administration's top priorities.

+History

+Archaeological evidence shows that prior to the 1610 founding of Santa Fe, four of the local Indigenous people's pueblos were built near several perennial springs along the Santa Fe River.
+The source of the Rio Chiquito, a tributary of the Santa Fe River, was a productive spring located near the Santa Fe Cathedral where the Archbishop's garden is currently located.
+The tributary meandered along what is now Water Street to join the Santa Fe River in the area where the Santuario de Guadalupe is located.
+Several additional marsh areas and springs had existed in the downtown Santa Fe area forming wetlands that were "active well into the first half of the 20th century."
+These "ghost springs" still flood basements in numerous downtown buildings, such as the PERA Building adjacent to the State Capitol.
+The 1914 hydrographic survey of the river showed that there were at least 38 irrigation ditches used to water over 1,000 acres of farm land.

+Prior to the mid-20th century, there are differing opinions on whether the Santa Fe River was perennial along its length.
+Evidence exists that the waterway was fed by several springs historically located throughout the Santa Fe Plaza area, along Agua Fria Street, Frenchy's Field, the Santa Fe Canyon zone above La Bajada hill, and La Cieneguilla.